 As for the size, you can’t expect a grind and brew coffee machine to be small and compact.
 In fact, the smallest one on our list, the Black and Decker coffee maker, is 10×13.5×15.5 inches.

-How many members of the household will use the machine?
+When it comes to capacity, consider how many members of the household will use the machine.

 If you have a large family, bean hopper and water reservoir sizes are also something worth considering.
 These affect how frequently you’ll need to refill, so you’ll want to make sure they aren’t too small.

 Some of the machines have an auto-cleaning feature, which is handy.
 But, all of them require manual cleaning of a grinder.